How to tip, how much, when and to whom?

 Viking Ocean: A flat $15.00 per day.
 Bar charges are an additional 15%.

-Breakdown of where the money goes
+Where the money actually goes

 Depending upon your cruise line and accommodation category, these amounts may vary by a few dollars.
 But this gives you an idea as to where the money goes and how it’s divvied up at the end.
 For this example, the amounts are for standard (non-suite) staterooms, may vary by a dollar or so and subject to change without much notice.